ng-girls/todo-list-tutorial-french/event_binding.md

 <input [value]="title" (keyup)="changeTitle('Button Clicked!')">
 ```

+Now when the user types in the input box, the title is changed to "Button Clicked!".
+But it's still a static string.

-This element becomes large, so to make it easier on the eye we will split it into two lines:
+**Tip:** When an element becomes long due to its attributes, you should make it easier on the eye by splitting it into several lines:

 ```html
 <input [value]="title"
        (keyup)="changeTitle('Button Clicked!')">
 ```

-Now when the user types in the input box, the title is changed to "Button Clicked!".
-But it's still a static string.

 ### The $event object